Chabot College Alternative Path in Developmental Mathematics (APDM)

 Put yourself on the wait list for MTH 122 in CLASS-Web to facilitate adding into the class later.
 If it is not available, don’t worry about it.
 The enrollment is not automatic on CLASS-Web because we want to avoid students’ registering for MTH 122 as a unit filler when the student does not match the intent of the course.
 The application is also a way for the instructor to be familiar with individual student’s situations to help each reach their math goal.

 The APDM program offers students three types of opportunities to make progress in math at Chabot:

 in-person once a week in the STEM Center, Room 3906.
 The instructor (see photo)

 will be helping students or in the staff desk in the middle of the room.

 Complete an application

 to choose your meeting time block, which is 30 minutes in length.
-For Fall 2017, these blocks are:
+For Spring 2018, these blocks are:

 If you have to leave early or arrive late a bit, that’s fine; just inform the instructor.
 If there's a time conflict, arrangement can be made on a limited basis for checking-in with the instructor outside the above time blocks.

 There is no textbook for MTH 122, but students must purchase access to the learning and assessment system ALEKS.
 As of Feb 2017, the cost for purchasing online is $40 for 6-week access, $60 for 11-week, $81 for 18-week, $104 for 40-week, and $109 for 52-weeks, and is subject to change.
 Considering how much it costs to hire private tutors hourly, this is quite accessible.
 You can experience ALEKS as a student on the ALEKS website.
 You are encouraged to do so and to view the ALEKS Student Tour to see if this program is right for you.